min2ha/ukwa-site/content/target/71552/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Tick tock tick tock – time for a second EU referendum is running out

 Labour had the opportunity to execute a risky manoeuvre at its 2018 conference.
 It could pledge to seek a referendum in the event of No Deal – on No Deal or Staying In.
 It would propose both to honour the due date of Brexit and to push for such a referendum if No Deal happened, knowing full well that the timetable made this combination almost impossible.
 It would not commit to a referendum on any deal the Government struck, but would gamble on voting such a deal down in the Commons and forcing a general election.